Spartronics4915/Vision/2019/TheChallenge.md

   1. driver-control over vision target and LEDs

 ## Open questions

+The answers to some of these questions will allow us to fill in sections above.

 - how many cameras, how many raspis?
   - 4? (front+back,vision+driver)